Dominic0610/kata-bank-account/NOTES.md

 # NOTES: Quick thoughts about the kata implementation

+NB: Every point mentioned below is accompanied by at least one Git commit/push.

 ## Which dependencies ?
 There are 3 user stories in the kata.
 We clearly need a BDD testing framework:
 - jbehave https://jbehave.org/